 Many people introduce themselves on Facebook and make plans to travel on the same flight.
 This is not necessary, but may be nice if you are travelling alone for the first time.
 However, most people usually meet for the first time in Bali.

 If you need help or advice with flights, we work closely with Student Universe.
 You can get in touch with them on 0333 333 9224 or by filling in this form.
 We recommend booking flights no more than three months in advance and buying your insurance at the same time, to cover you should the unexpected occur.

 A number of different airlines fly to Ngurah Rai International airport located in the city of Denpasar in Bali.
 Please book your flight to arrive between 7am and 5pm on the date that your placement commences.
 We will come and collect you from the airport and take you to your accommodation to meet the rest of your team.

 We recommend arriving a day or two before your placement starts in order to adjust to the climate and catch up on sleep.
 Most people book a cheap hotel or beach hut in nearby Canggu or Kuta before returning to the airport on the Monday for pickup.
 Please always check accommodation on Trip Advisor before booking, as they will have the most up-to-date information and reviews of any guesthouses.

 Your final day on placement is the last Friday of your final week so you'll be on projects until the late afternoon, please bear in mind that SLV.Global is not responsible for your transport back to the airport once your placement finishes.
-We recommend booking your flights anytime after 8pm on the Friday, to allow enough time to get back to the airport.
+We recommend booking your flights after 5pm on the Friday, to allow enough time to get back to the airport.
 We’re happy to help you book a taxi there, but please budget approximately £25/$35/€25 for the trip from your homestay.